 Timing, selection and application of fungicides are important for preventative management of SDS.
 Research has shown that one application of fungicide in the fall when soil temperatures are between 60° and 80° F provides the best control of SDS.
 When disease pressure is high, growers may want to make two applications.
 If a second application is necessary, it should be made four to six weeks after the first application when soil temperatures remain between 60° and 80° F (for complete meteorological information, see http://www.georgiaweather.net/ ).
 For improved results, it is recommended that fungicides be applied at high spray volumes (> 5.0 gal / 1,000 ft2) and/or immediately watered-in.

 There have been mixed results from turfgrass managers around the state regarding chemical control of SDS.
-Those who have seen good results say they spray preventative fungicides that target SDS each year and have been doing so for several years.
-Therefo 0076 re, it is important to keep in mind that controlling SDS takes time and usually cannot be obtained in a single season.
-4F5D
+Those who have seen good results say they spray preventative fungicides that target SDS each year and have been doing so for severa 0086 l years.
+Therefore, it is important to keep in mind that controlling SDS takes time and usually cannot be obtained in a single season.
+3FC3

 A complete list of fungicides, formulations and product updates for SDS can be found in the annual Georgia Pest Management Handbook and the Turfgrass Pest Control Recommendations for Professionals (http://www.georgiaturf.com).
 Some fungicide options are exclusively for golf course settings.
 Always check fungicide labels for specific instructions, restrictions, special rates, recommendations, follow-up applications and proper handling.